larafilippone/Final-Project-Group-5/Gr-5_Filippone_Goldinger_Report.md

     return "An unexpected error occurred while processing your request."
 ```

-In the case of Chat GPT, we want to emphasize the first 'except' command, specifically except `openai.error.AuthenticationError as e:`, which identifies authentication problems.
+In the case of ChatGPT, we want to emphasize the first 'except' command, specifically except `openai.error.AuthenticationError as e:`, which identifies authentication problems.
 This may occur if you forget to manually add a correct API key token.
-In such cases, an error message is printed, prompting you to enter a valid key in the GUI."
+In such cases, an error message is printed, prompting you to enter a valid key in the GUI.

 ### Testing and Bug-Fixing